AmirkabirDataMiners/ADM-dateTimePicker/README.md

 patterns of the same type can be combine with **Ampersand (&)**. mention that `['2d+1', '7d']` and `['2d+1&7d']` are equal, but `['!2d+1', '!7d']` and `['!2d+1&7d']` are completely differents.

+#### Hide time selector
+Hide time selector from calendar by adding `hideTimeSelector` in your options.

 ##### Smart disabling:
 `i` in Gregorian calendar will disable Sundays (weekend) that is equal to Fridays (weekend) in Jalali calendar.
 option `smartDisabling: true` change Sunday from Gregorian calendar to Friday in Jalali calendar by switching calendar type,